 Your gift provides meals to frail older people in their own homes, reducing hunger and food insecurity.

 Is Meals on Wheels of the Salinas Valley a government agency?

 No. We’re a small, independent, non-profit agency.
 We are not part of a national organization.
 We’re incorporated as a 501 (c) 3 agency run by a 12-15 member volunteer Board of Directors, who are elected at the annual meeting held each year in July.
 We were founded in 1972 and incorporated in 1985.

 How is Meals on Wheels of the Salinas Valley funded?

 Funding for Meals on Wheels comes from a variety of sources.
 Through a contract with the Monterey County Area Agency on Aging, we receive reimbursement for meals provided to seniors that covers about a third of our costs.
 Client donations are about 10% of our income.
-We raise more than half our income through foundation, corporate and government grants; donations from individuals, businesses, service clubs and other community based organizations; special fundraising events; and investments.
+We raise more than half our income through foundation, corporate and government grants; donations from individuals, businesses, service clubs and other community based organizations; United Way; a special fundraising event; and investments.